"Okay, you've convinced me not to punish. But my two year old still bites, has tantrums, throws his food and scribbles on the furniture...."- Rebecca

 connection with lots of play and special time),

-he'll feel safe enough to show you the tears and fears behind the anger.
-Welcome these emotions.
-Sometimes fear looks like a tantrum, whether two or
+he'll often feel safe enough to show you the tears and fears behind the anger.
+Welcome those emotions.
+Sometimes fear looks like a tantrum, whether

-ten, but he needs the "holding environment" of your warm presence to experience these feelings he's been stuffing.
+two or ten, but he needs the "holding environment" of your warm presence to experience those feelings he's been stuffing.

-The good news about emotions is, once we feel them, they evaporate.
-After his meltdown, your child will feel more relaxed, ready to happily reconnect and
+The good news about emotions is, once we feel them, they begin to evaporate.
+After his meltdown, your child will feel more relaxed, affectionate and

-you'll see.
+meltdowns you'll see.
 But even older kids will sense the safety you're creating and "show" you what's upsetting them.
-Just keep breathing and don't take their
+Just keep breathing and don't

 Does this mean you ignore verbal attacks?
 No. You acknowledge them and invite expression of the deeper tears and fears behind the anger.

 "Ouch!
 You must be so upset to speak to me that way.
-What's wrong, Sweetie?"
+What's wrong, Oliver?"

 4. Set limits with empathy.

-ages are more likely to follow our guidance when we understand their perspective.
-(It's also easier for humans to redirect an impulse than to stop
+of all ages are more likely to follow our guidance when we understand their perspective.
+(It's also easier for humans to redirect an impulse

 "Food is not for throwing!
 Are you showing me that you're done eating?
-Say 'Done, Mommy' and I will help you get down....Since you want to throw, go get your beanbags."
+Say 'Done, Mommy' and I will help you get down....Since you want to throw, Let's get your beanbags."